Texas86/WhitePapers/README.md

 # WhitePapers by Market Cap
+Internal use
-Out of order and idgaf
+Half assed, out of order, and idgaf